Proportional–integral–derivative controller: First-order model with dead time

 using the same parameters found above.

-It is important when using this method to apply a large enough step change input that the output can be measured; however, too large of a step change can affect the process stability.
+It is important when using this method to apply a large enough step-change input that the output can be measured; however, too large of a step change can affect the process stability.
 Additionally, a larger step change ensures that the output does not change due to a disturbance (for best results, try to minimize disturbances when performing the step test).

-One way to determine the parameters for the first-order process is using the 63.2% method.
+One way to determine the parameters for the first-order process is to use the 63.2% method.
 In this method, the process gain (kp) is equal to the change in output divided by the change in input.
-The dead time (θ) is the amount of time between when the step change occurred and when the output first changed.
+The dead time θ is the amount of time between when the step change occurred and when the output first changed.
 The time constant (τp) is the amount of time it takes for the output to reach 63.2% of the new steady-state value after the step change.
 One downside to using this method is that it can take a while to reach a new steady-state value if the process has large time constants.

 Tuning software

 Most modern industrial facilities no longer tune loops using the manual calculation methods shown above.
 Instead, PID tuning and loop optimization software are used to ensure consistent results.
 These software packages gather data, develop process models, and suggest optimal tuning.
 Some software packages can even develop tuning by gathering data from reference changes.

 Mathematical PID loop tuning induces an impulse in the system and then uses the controlled system's frequency response to design the PID loop values.
 In loops with response times of several minutes, mathematical loop tuning is recommended, because trial and error can take days just to find a stable set of loop values.
 Optimal values are harder to find.
 Some digital loop controllers offer a self-tuning feature in which very small setpoint changes are sent to the process, allowing the controller itself to calculate optimal tuning values.

 Another approach calculates initial values via the Ziegler–Nichols method, and uses a numerical optimization technique to find better PID coefficients.

 Other formulas are available to tune the loop according to different performance criteria.
 Many patented formulas are now embedded within PID tuning software and hardware modules.

 Advances in automated PID loop tuning software also deliver algorithms for tuning PID Loops in a dynamic or non-steady state (NSS) scenario.
-The software models the dynamics of a process, through a disturbance, and calculate PID control parameters in response.
+The software models the dynamics of a process through a disturbance, and calculate PID control parameters in response.